MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-get-started-exact-data-match-create-schema.md

 When you include a *token separator*, EDM will break the token where the separator is.
 For example, EDM will see the value **Middle-Last Name** into **Middle-Last** and **Name** for the `LastName` field.
 If the *ignoredDelimiters* is included for the `LastName` field with the character '-', that action only happens after the value is broken.
 In the end, EDM would see the following values **MiddleLast** and **Name**.

 To use the following characters as *ignoredDelimiters* and not *token separators*, a SIT that matches the corresponding format needs to be associated with the field.
-For the example, a SIT that detects multi-word string with dashes in it needed to be associated with the `LastName` field.
+For example, a SIT that detects a multi-word string with dashes in it needs to be associated with the `LastName` field.
 - \.
 - \;
 - \!